bugraaydin/Medieval-Tower-Defense/README.md

 Wave count will vary. ( aroud 50)

 There will be different enemy types who are vulnerable to specific type of towers.
-(Fire, ice, normal etc.)
+(Fire, ice, normal etc.) There will be hard encounters such as boss waves.

 Enemies will have attributes ( armor, healt, speed etc.)